Macario (film): Reception

+Critical response

 Macario received critical acclaim from critics.
-On the review aggregator Rotten Tomatoes, the film has a 100% approval rating based on 5 reviews, with an average rating of 9.0/10.
+On the review aggregator Rotten Tomatoes, the film has a 100% approval rating based on 6 reviews, with an average rating of 9.0/10.

+New York Times film critic Bosley Crowther gave the film a positive review, commending Gavaldón's direction as "remarkably fluid and strong, rich in human revelations and vivid pictorial qualities."

+Box office

 It was one of the most successful Mexican films of the year, grossing $80,000 in its first five weeks at the Alameda Theatre in Mexico City.